 We were working better together.

-People saw that by working better together we could do so much more.
-And, it was way more fun.
+As people saw that by working better together we could do so much more, (and, it was way more fun), when challenges did arise we were a much stronger team ready to dig in as necessary.
 We spend a lot (a lot!) of time with our colleagues, there is no reason we can't have a decent time while we do it.
-When I looked closely at my work, I realized this development, this transformation, was my favorite part.
+When I looked closely at my work, I realized this development, this transformation, this personal and then professional camaraderie was my favorite part.

 “Through our work together, I became more confident, more relaxed, and less worried when it came to leading my team.”
 Ariana Mangum